The PSLwriter is crashing and in the logs, an error indicates that it is unable to allocate memory.

-So, if you see this or if the error comes from the PSLwriter and is not an Oracle database error, then .NET or the Oracle client ran out of RAM on the APP server.
-Read on for how to address that.
+If you see this or if the error comes from the PSLwriter and is not an Oracle database error, then .NET or the Oracle client ran out of RAM on the APP server.

 The basic resolution to this problem in the event that the PSLwriter ran out of RAM is to reduce the max event block size in the advanced settings.
 This determines how many events the PSLwriter will try to save to RAM at one time:

-Now, while that will resolve the issue it is also important to discuss other things which affect performance and RAM usage.
+Now, while that will resolve the issue it is also important to discuss other things that affect performance and RAM usage.
 These include:

-1) The number of PSL instances which you have on the system.
-In general we recommend 1 instance per CPU core and 2GB RAM.
+1. The number of PSL instances on the system.
+In general, we recommend one (1) instance per CPU thread and 2GB RAM.

-2) The amount of actual RAM on the box.
-I would never suggest running a production APP server with less than 8GB RAM.
-Also check which also is installed and using RAM on the system.
-Ideally an APP server should be a dedicated APP server.
+2. The amount of actual RAM on the server.
+We never suggest running a production APP server with less than 8GB RAM.
+Also, check what other applications are installed and using RAM on the system.
+Ideally, an APP server should be a dedicated APP server.

-3) The size of your events.
-Obviously 1000 events which contain a handful of int fields are going to take much less RAM than 1000 events which contain large strings.
-Your events should contain only the data being used for calculations.
+3. The size of the events.
+Obviously, 1000 events which contain a handful of int fields are going to take much less RAM than 1000 events which contain large strings.
+Events should contain only the data being used for calculations.
 You should avoid large descriptions or string fields which are not needed.